-LED UV Advantages
+LED Light-Cure Advantages

-“This can be done in an hour, compared to days of interruptions and sidewalk tear ups—and then the reconstruction,” Webster says.
+“This can be done in an hour, compared to days of interruptions and sidewalk tear-ups—and then the reconstruction,” Webster says.

-“The effectiveness and the speed of the cure is what allows us to do those types of projects.
-It opens it up a lot more for those types of industries to get in there and rehabilitate without having to shut down—because they don’t have that ability.”
+“The effectiveness and the speed of the cure is what allows us to do those types of projects," Patrick says.
+"It opens it up a lot more for those types of industries to get in there and rehabilitate without having to shut down—because they don’t have the ability to shut down.”